learn-physics-enm/learn-physics-enm.github.io/README.md

 ## Using Docker

-Pull the docker image using `docker pull kinetekenergy/learn-physics-enm`.
+1. Pull the docker image using `docker pull kinetekenergy/learn-physics-enm:latest`.
 You can view it [here](https://hub.docker.com/repository/docker/kinetekenergy/learn-physics-enm/general) on DockerHub.
-The version you pulled will be `serve`, not `dev` or `caddy`.

-- `docker compose up --build`
+2. Run `docker compose up --build` to start the site.
-- Go to `http://localhost:3000/` in your browser to see the site.
+3. Go to `http://localhost:3000/` in your browser to see the site.
-- Changes made to docs should update instantly
+4. Changes made to docs should update instantly

 ## Installation